mcanearm/stat607/docs/OPTIMIZATION.md

 In earlier runs, I attempted to use JAX to do faster coding, but that proved a bit fruitless as well.
 I spent more time compiling than I did running my code quickly, and it required a pretty hefty refactor that I never got around to finishing.
 I still think it might speed things up though, since now my timings are spread around a lot evenly throughout all my Python calls.
 Limiting the amount of time I spend in Python seems to be the next logical step.

+# Result Validation

+I relied on my existing unit tests to ensure that my optimizations did not change my results.
+This worked to an extent, though I think one of the tests was overly sensitive, so I adjusted the threshold slightly from a 94% coverage rate to a 90% coverage rate.
+The main tests were:

+- `tests/test_dpgs.py`
+- `tests/test_estimators.py`
+- `tests/test_simulation.py`

+Next, I re-created my visualizations multiple times from new results.
+They qualitatively looked equal, and so I took that as a sign that my results were roughly the same before and after running.

+Finally, I actually trust my optimized results more, because I spent some time ensuring that it was more reproducible across parallelism.
+It was hard only optimize my code and not fix other mistakes I found.